Priapos1004/IMP-utils/README.md

 cd IMP-utils/
 ```

-3. install the package to your activated virtual environment (don't forget the `.` at the end of the command) (python version 3.9 and higher is required)
+3. install the package to your activated virtual environment (don't forget the `.` at the end of the command)

 ```
 pip install -e .